-- Victorian terraced houses were introduced in London in the 1630s from Italy.
+- Victorian houses were introduced in London in the 1630s.

-- Nicholas Barbon designed terraced houses to rebuild London after the Great Fire in 1666.
+- Nicholas Barbon designed terraced architecture to rebuild London after the Great Fire in 1666.

-- Terraced houses are more affordable because most of them lack gardens.
+- Affordable housing but most of them lack gardens.

-- End-of-terrace houses are more expensive due to their large sizes and strategic location.
+- End-of-terrace properties are more expensive due to their large sizes and strategic location.